This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• In a medium bowl add the oats and boiling water.
-Let stand while the rest of the batter is prepared.
+• Add 1 cup rolled oats and 1 ยผ cup boiling water to a medium bowl and let it stand while the rest of the batter is prepared.

 • Pour the batter into the prepared baking pan and bake for 30-40 minutes, until a toothpick comes out clean from the center of the cake.